tastyigniter/TastyIgniter/README.md

 If you discover a security vulnerability within TastyIgniter, please send an e-mail to support@tastyigniter.com.

 ## License
-Starting with version 3.0.0 TastyIgniter is licensed under the [The MIT License (MIT)](https://tastyigniter.com/licence/).
-Older versions were GPL-licensed.
+TastyIgniter is open-source software licensed under the [MIT license](https://tastyigniter.com/licence/).